gitter-badger/miu-1/miuspec/lang.rst

 Annotations
 ===========

-Just like arbitrary expressions can be annotated with type variables, they can be annotated with units of measure too::
+Just like arbitrary expressions can be annotated with plain types, they can be annotated with units of measure too::

   let ballSpeed = 10 : Int [m/s]
   let zero = 0.0 : [..]
-  -- zero : {Floating a ->} a ['u]
+  -- zero : Floating a => a ['u]

 ***********
 Indentation